spindle-project/Website/.github/README.md

 ## 🌟 Contributors:
 Thanks to these wonderful people for helping to make Spindle what it is now! <br>
-[rico33631](https://github.com/rico33631): Developed the website's accessibility features
+[rico33631](https://github.com/rico33631): Developed the website's accessibility features <br>
+[RAHUL KUMAR](https://github.com/RahulKumar9988): Developed the website's accessibility features

 # 🧑‍⚖️ License: